withjam/mlvm/README.md

 For example:

-    mlvm install 7.0.2.3 ~/Downloads/MarkLogic-7.0-2.3-x86_64.dmg
+    mlvm install ~/Downloads/MarkLogic-7.0-2.3-x86_64.dmg 7.0.2.3

-The version name you give it will uniquely identify it in your list and must be a valid directory name.
-You can have multiples of the same MarkLogic server version as long as you give them each unique version names when installing via MLVM
+The version name you give it is optional and will uniquely identify it in your list and must be a valid directory name.
+You can have multiples of the same MarkLogic server version as long as you give them each unique version names when installing via MLVM.
+If you do not choose to supply a version name, a version name will be parsed from the name of the dmg file used.

 ## Listing installed versions